Want something that will make packing easier? Who doesn’t?

-On our Spring Break road trip to Phoenix, we stayed somewhere different nearly every night.
-I didn’t want to haul a lot of luggage into our hotels, so I packed one rolling carry-on with our pajamas, swimwear, toiletries and extra shoes that we used every night.
-We had 3 other bags of fresh clothes, and just brought one of those in each night.
+On a Spring Break road trip to Phoenix, we stayed somewhere different nearly every night.
+I didn’t want to haul all our bags in and out of a hotel every day, so I packed one suitcase with our pajamas, swimwear, toiletries and other items we needed every day.
+We had 3 other suitcases of fresh clothes, and just brought one of those in each night.

-All the pajamas were in one large packing cube, and all the swimwear was in another.
-Toiletries for the family filled two small cubes – one for me and the other for everyone else.
-This is my favorite way to use the packing cubes.
+All the pajamas were in one large packing cube, and all the swimsuits were in another.
+I used the small bags for toiletries.
+Organizing our stuff is my favorite way to use packing cubes.

-The packing cubes kept the small suitcase organized, so it was easy to find what we needed quickly and move things around in the suitcase without making a mess.
+The packing cubes kept the everyday suitcase organized, so it was easy to find what we needed quickly and move things around without making a mess.
 The cubes also made it easy to collect pajamas and swimwear in the morning and drop them in the suitcase.
-Since the cubes weren’t stuffed full, they fit the contours of the shoes at the bottom.
+Since the cubes weren’t stuffed full, they fit the contours of the case and filled in all the space.
 They also kept dirty items separate from clean items.

 Packing cubes allow you to fit more clothes into a smaller space, and keep them organized.
 I was surprised to find that I could fit four outfits for my children (ages 7 and 10) in one small eBag each.
-It helped that their wardrobe consisted of shorts and tees, which don’t take much space.
+It helped that their wardrobe consisted of lightweight shorts and tees.

 There are a few disadvantages to this method, so I only use it when space is the top priority.
-First, rolling and stuffing takes more time than I want to spend over the suitcase, especially because I’m the only one doing it for four people before and during the trip.
+First, rolling and stuffing takes more time than I want to spend over the suitcase, especially when I’m the only one doing it for four people.
 Second, the bags do not fit the contours of the suitcase as well when they are stuffed full.
 Third, clothes may require more ironing when they are packed tight.